manifold-inc/targon/README.md

 ### Promotion/Relegation
 Miners will be promoted or relegated based on their performance over the last 360 blocks.
 The promotion/relegation computation will be done every 360 blocks.
-In order to be promoted to a tier, you must satisdy the tier success rate requirements and the minimum successful requests required.
+In order to be promoted to a tier, you must satisfy the tier success rate requirements and the minimum successful requests required.
 In order to be relegated to a tier, you must fail to satisfy the tier success rate requirements, leading to a demotion to the lower tier.

 If you experience downtime as a challenger UID, you will be demoted down, however you will not have to satisfy the minimum successful requests required.
 You will be instantly promoted back to the tier if you satisfy the tier success rate requirements.